shwilliam/post-links/README.md

 ## Browser Compatibility

-This app works on the latest versions of all mayor browsers!
+This app works on the latest versions of all major browsers!

 | Firefox   | Chrome   | IE    | Edge   |
 |:---------:|:--------:|:-----:|:------:|